Introduction

 4. Once the writer has been added, in the writer parameters, specify the format attribute fme_feature_type as the Shapefile Name.
 This will ensure your output shapefile name matches the input GTFS feature type:

-5. Some attribute names on the Shapefile feature type have been changed however FME automatically maps them.
-For more stable linkages of attributes names, right-click on the feature flow and select Replace Link with AttributeManager.
+5. Some attribute names on the Shapefile feature type have been changed; however, FME automatically maps them.
+For more stable linkages of attribute names, right-click on the feature flow and select Replace Link with AttributeManager.

 6. Now run the workspace, and take a look at how many features are being passed through:

 That’s it!
-Now we have a shapefile containing all of our transit stops serviced by Translink.
+We now have a shapefile containing all our transit stops serviced by TransLink.

 Creating Line Features for Transit Routes